Sadou14/Data-Science-Portfolio/README.md

 -## Micro Projects:

--ML with Multiple Linear Regression Using Multiple Linear Regression to predict gas consumptions
+-ML with Multiple Linear Regression Using Multiple Linear Regression to predict gas consumptions.

+Web-Crawlers

+Using Xpath to web crawlers or scrape website, Xpath a powerful framework for extracting, processing, and storing web data.